All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Best time: 30 to 60 minutes before bedtime.
 This aligns with the natural GH surge that occurs during early sleep.

-• On an empty stomach: Wait at least 2 to 3 hours after eating.
-Elevated blood sugar and insulin interfere with GH release.
+• On an empty stomach: Wait at least 2 to 3 hours after eating. improved blood sugar and insulin interfere with GH release.
 This is one of the most important rules for getting results.

 • Consistent timing: Try to inject at roughly the same time each day.
 Consistency supports your body's circadian hormonal rhythm.